opengeospatial/omsf-profile/README.md

 ---

-*NOTE* These encodings are work-in-progress, and at this point, has not been endorsed by the OGC or any other standards organization.
+**NOTE**: These encodings are work-in-progress, and at this point, has not been endorsed by the OGC or any other standards organization.
 It may (and probably will) change in a backwards incompatible way during the drafting process.
 The namespaces http://www.opengis.net/omsf-gml/1.0 and http://www.opengis.net/omsf-json/1.0 have not (yet) been approved by the OGC Naming Authority, and thus may also change.
 Consider yourself warned.